miestrode/bell/README.md

 an executable should now be seen inside the `target` directory.
 Now run it with the `--help` argument, and start writing code!

 # Contributing
 For minor fixes, feel free to open a pull request.
-For more major ones, please open an issue first to explain what your would like to change.
+For more major ones, please open an issue first to explain what you would like to change.

 # Known bugs
 A branch in one conditional can currently effect others.
 For example: